SAP-samples/cloud-btp-cli-api-codejam/exercises/07-core-services-api-call/README.md

 >
 > In this `curl` invocation we're making now, we cannot use Basic Authentication because our request would be rejected as the server does not accept that sort of authorization.
 Instead, we need to use a Bearer token authorization scheme, which consists of the scheme name "Bearer" followed by ... you guessed it, our access token.
 >
+> In case you're wondering, the `$(...)` construction used in this header (as well as in the `--url` option) is command substitution in Bash, i.e. whatever is within the brackets is executed and then the output of that is substituted.
+So in this case we get the access token value.
+>
-> See the [Further reading](#further-reading) section at the end of this exercise for links to more information on this topic.
+> See the [Further reading](#further-reading) section at the end of this exercise for links to more information on these topics.

 The simple script [call-entitlements-service-regions-api](call-entitlements-service-regions-api), also in this directory, will help you do this.
 Like the `generate-password-grant-type` script, it also requires the service key JSON data file (so it can retrieve the value of the `entitlements_service_url` endpoint) ... it also requires the name of the token data JSON file.